FOREX-Dollar gives back gains after rise to two-week highs

 But many analysts say the bigger driver has been a general reluctance to drive the dollar much weaker than $1.15 to the euro and $1.45 to the pound at a time when the U.S. economy still seems far stronger than its developed world peers.

-U.S. debt yields, however, continue to drop on the back of further dampening of expectations of interest rate rises over the next 18 months, weakening the main argument for any further gains in the dollar.
+U.S. debt yields, however, continue to fall on the back of further falls in expectations for interest rate rises over the next 18 months, weakening the main argument for any further gains in the dollar.

 "The move that we've had over the past 5-6 trading days is really due to the dollar just becoming too soft," said Michael Sneyd, a strategist with BNP Paribas in London.